 Federal law requires that plan sponsors "ensure that the services provided to their plan are necessary and that the cost of those services is reasonable."
-In February 2012, the DOL released regulations concerning the fee and compensation information that plan sponsors must collect-and that service providers must disclose-to ensure that a contract or arrangement for services is considered "reasonable" under ERISA.19 With these regulations, which became effective in July 2012, the DOL aims to help ensure that plan sponsors can make informed decisions about plan services and their costs and to reveal any potential conflicts that a service provider might have.20 Fees are only one factor that a plan sponsor must consider.
-Other factors include the extent and quality of service and the characteristics of the investment options chosen.21
+DOL regulations outline the fee and compensation information that plan sponsors must collect-and that service providers must disclose-to ensure that a contract or arrangement for services is considered

+"reasonable" under ERISA.
+With these regulations, the DOL aims to help ensure that plan sponsors can make informed decisions about plan services and their costs and are aware of any potential conflicts that a service provider might have.
+Fees are only one factor that a plan sponsor must consider.
+Other factors include the extent and quality of service and the characteristics of the investment options chosen.

-The DOL also released a regulation in October 2010 that requires plans to give participants, when they become eligible for the plan and annually thereafter, key information about the plan's investments and fees.22 The goal of this regulation is to ensure that 401(k) participants have the information they need to make plan-related decisions, such as whether to participate and how to allocate the assets in their accounts among the investments available.
+Another DOL regulation requires plans to give participants, when they become eligible for the plan and annually thereafter, key information about the plan's investments and fees.
+The goal of this regulation is to ensure that 401(k) participants have the information they need to make plan-related decisions, such as whether to participate and how to allocate the assets in their accounts among the investments available.

-Plan Sponsors Select Service Providers and Investment Arrangements
+Plan Sponsors Select Service Providers and Investment Options

-Plan sponsors select the service providers for their 401(k) plans and choose the investment options offered in them.23 The costs of running a 401(k) plan generally are shared by the plan sponsor and participants, and the arrangements vary across plans.
-The fees may be assessed at a plan level, at a participant-account level, as a percentage of assets, or as a combination of arrangements.
+Plan sponsors select the service providers for their 401(k) plans and choose the investment options offered in them.
+The costs of running a 401(k) plan generally are shared by the plan sponsor and participants, and the arrangements vary across plans.
+The fees may be assessed at a plan level, at a participant account level, as a percentage of assets, or as a combination of arrangements.